 Are you guys familiar with Shark week?
-Its a week long marathon of shark-related shows that runs on Discovery channel every July.
+Its a week-long marathon of shark-related shows that runs on Discovery channel every July.
 I recently heard of this concept and started looking around for shark experts to cover their work.
 I pretty much struck gold when shark researcher Dr. Toby Daly-Engel from the Florida Institute of Technology agreed to chat with me.

 Dr. Daly-Engel specializes in marine biology but uses a mix of tools from different disciplines in her research.
 For instance, in her Shark Week show, Great White Shark Babies (yes, she had her own show that aired on Discovery this year!!) she followed female sharks to observe their reproductive behavior and heavily used DNA data from baby sharks to trace back their family history.

 A large part of my interview with Dr. Daly-Engel is published elsewhere, but I still wanted to write about her work on my blog as well.
-First of all because not all of us know much about sharks (besides their vicious portrayal in scary movies).
+First of all, because not all of us know much about sharks (besides their vicious portrayal in scary movies).
 I certainly learned a lot from the interview and wanted to share that with you all.
-Secondly, Dr. Daly-Engel is one of the few female researchers leading her own research group AND conducting field work, as at the time she started her work the field was pretty much male-dominated.
+Secondly, Dr. Daly-Engel is one of the few female researchers leading her own research group AND conducting fieldwork, as at the time she started her work the field was pretty much male-dominated.
 She absolutely deserves the success she now has and people like us should celebrate that.

-Interview with Shark Expert Dr. Toby Daly-Engel
+Interview with Shark Researcher Dr. Toby Daly-Engel

 One of your research topics in the past has been female promiscuity in sharks.
 Could you tell us more about that?

-Oh I love both of it.
+Oh, I love both of it!
 I mean, I’m really excited about using as many possible tools as I can to answer questions.
 You know, I like using genetics because we don’t have to rely on our eyes to understand evolution and behavior, but the results that you get doesn’t answer, with genetics, it doesn’t answer the same questions that you can using tags.

 So, there’s some overlap in the types of questions that you can answer, but in order to really understand how evolutionary change is connected with contemporary movement, and other types of things that we must know in order to manage a species, you must use field techniques.